Carreau/phd-dissertation/parts/part1.rst

 The further polymerisation of the actin network on the surface of the bead will make the comet grow, propelling the bead forward.
-This is what make the bead system a biomimetic system replicating the listeria motion.
+This is what makes the bead system a biomimetic system replicating the listeria motion.

-It should be noted that during the evolution of this system, two phases can be distinguished.
+It should be noted that during the movement of this system, two phases can be distinguished.
 In the first phase, the system present a spherical symmetry with an homogeneous actin  network around the bead.
 The gel is growing from the surface and is accumulating stress due to the polymerisation of inner layers.